vtortola/RedisClient/README.md

 ### Set up
 The API has to main fundamental pieces:
- * `RedisClient` class: handles the connection management.
+ * `RedisClient` class handles the connection management.
 Usually you have one instance across all your AppDomain (or two instances if you have master/slave).
 It is a thread safe object, expected for the extend of your application lifetime.

 ```cs
 _client = new RedisClient(endpoint))
 await _client.ConnectAsync(CancellationToken.None).ConfigureAwait(false);
 ```

- * `IRedisChannel` interface: the API you will use to execute commands.
+ * `IRedisChannel` interface is used to execute commands.
 Channels are short lived, cheap to create, non-thread safe objects that represent virtual connections to Redis.
-Channels analyze commands and decide how to route them through the three connection pools (multiplexed, exclusive and subscription).
+Channels provide seamless access to command and subscription connections, analyze commands and decide how to route them through the three connection pools (multiplexed, exclusive and subscription).

 ```cs
 using (var channel = _client.CreateChannel())